Frederickton

 Population growth drivers in Frederickton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and utilising NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered.
-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-Considering projected demographic shifts, the suburb of Frederickton is expected to grow by 288 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.9% in total over the 17 years.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to projected demographic shifts, the suburb is expected to grow by 243 persons to 2041, reflecting an increase of 16.1% over the 16-year period.

 Frequently Asked Questions - Population